 This app isn’t for everyone but is sure to mix up your workout routine.

 6. Yoga for Beginners – Take a breather

 Yoga is the ideal lunch-break workout.
 Take a step away from your desk and hit the mat.
 There are plenty of yoga apps out there to use when working from home – but most charge a subscription fee.
 Not Yoga for Beginners.

 Stress impacts every aspect of your health.
-That’s why we’ve designed an app to help you keep on top of WFH.
+That’s why we’ve designed an app to help you keep on top of working remotely.

 You can access everything from payslips to leave requests, all in one place.
 Plus, the app includes our discount platform, so you can afford to treat yourself.
-Employment Hero is your work from home bestie.
+Employment Hero is your new work-from-home bestie.

 By simply paying a little attention – both in terms of what you eat and how you move – you can ensure WFH is good for your body and mind.